 This method is time-consuming and prone to errors, and even with scripts in place IT must rely on a number of manual triggers and handoffs.
 In an era of real-time data, heightened consumer expectations, and fluid business goals, manual methods and custom scripts are unable to provide the flexibility and speed that organizations require.

-IT environments have been trending towards higher levels of abstraction since, well, before FORTRAN.
-IT environments in the last 20 years have become increasingly diverse and complex, making a new level of orchestration necessary to simplify and streamline those environments.
+Computing environments have been trending towards higher levels of abstraction since, well, before FORTRAN.
+IT environments in the last 20 years have become increasingly diverse and complex, making a new level of orchestration capabilities necessary to simplify and streamline those environments.

 Benefits of Service Orchestration